pytroll/tutorial-satpy-half-day/README.rst

 Local Installation
 ------------------

-Before attending an instructor lead version of this tutorial where you will be executing the notebooks on your local machine (not in the cloud) the necessary software should be installed and test data downloaded in to the correct locations.
+Before attending an instructor led version of this tutorial where you will be executing the notebooks on your local machine (not in the cloud) the necessary software should be installed and test data downloaded into the correct locations.
 Follow the `INSTALL <./INSTALL.md>`_ instructions for how to create the proper conda environment.
 Once completed and your new environment is activated, verified, and test data downloaded you can open these lessons by